ExtremeViscent/ViLT-ColossalAI/README.md

 ## Citation
-If you use any part of this code and pretrained weights for your own purpose, please cite the original [paper](https://arxiv.org/abs/2102.03334).
+If you use any part of this code and pretrained weights for your own purpose, please cite the original papers.
 ```
 @InProceedings{pmlr-v139-kim21k,
   title = 	 {ViLT: Vision-and-Language Transformer Without Convolution or Region Supervision},